 The Department of Housing and Urban Development (HUD) is required by law to set income limits that determine the eligibility of applicants for HUD's assisted housing programs.
-HUD's standard that is typically used to judge income types in the County is based on a percentage of area median income (AMI) established by HUD using the base 2016 median family income (MFI) for Prince George's County.
+HUD's standard that is typically used to calculate income limits in the County is based on a percentage of area median income (AMI) established by HUD using the base median family income (MFI) for Prince George's County for the applicable year.

-The income limits are as follows:
+The income limits effective June 15, 2017 are as follows25: